vscode-neovim/vscode-neovim/README.md

     -   Indent guide extensions (VSCode has built-in indent guides)
     -   Brackets highlighter extensions (VSCode has built-in feature)
 -   VSCode extensions that delay the extension host like "Bracket Pair Colorizer"
--   VIM plugins that increase latency and cause performance problems. - Make sure to disable unneeded plugins, as many of them don't make sense with vscode and may cause problems. - You don't need any code, highlighting, completion, lsp plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders plugins, etc. - You might want to keep navigation/text-objects/text-editing/etc plugins - they should be fine.
+-   VIM plugins that increase latency and cause performance problems.
+    -   Make sure to disable unneeded plugins, as many of them don't make sense with vscode and may cause problems.
+    -   You don't need any code, highlighting, completion, lsp plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders plugins, etc.
+    -   Many navigation/textobject/editing plugins should be fine.

 If you're not sure, disable all other extensions, **reload vscode/window** and see if the problem persists before reporting.